-- The area is currently well supplied with passive open space (parks) and undersupplied with active open space (sports fields), which will continue to be the case until 2026. - All residents are within 500m of an open space. - West Kingscliff and north-west of Cudgen Foreshore Park is undersupplied with neighbourhood parks.
-In the area north of McPhail Ave and the south end of Sand Street. - · The area is well supplied with district parks. - .
-The natural areas support and protect an exceptionally high diversity of plant and animal life. - · Kingscliff's ocean beachs and Cudgen Creek provide a unique natural setting for nature based activities. - · There are known and potential Aboriginal cultural heritage sites. - The shared path and footpath links, including the NSW Coastal Cycleway are an integral part of Kingscliff's open space system.
+- The area is currently well supplied with passive open space (parks) and undersupplied with active open space (sports fields), which will continue to be the case until 2026. - All residents are within 500m of an open space. - West Kingscliff and north-west of Cudgen Foreshore Reserve is undersupplied with neighbourhood parks. - The area is well supplied with district parks. - The natural areas support and protect an exceptionally high diversity of plant and animal life. - Kingscliff's ocean beach and Cudgen Creek provide a unique natural and beautiful setting for nature based activities. - There are known, and potential, Aboriginal cultural heritage sites - The shared path and footpath links, including the NSW Coastal Cycleway are an integral part of Kingscliff's open space system.

 There are existing gaps in the path network in an east-west direction and in Fingal Head. - There is extensive streetscaping in Seaside City and Salt.
-The established residential areas of Kingscliff, Chinderah and Fingal have minimal street tree planting in some locations. - West Kingscliff, north of McPhail Ave and between Wommin Bay Road and the south end of Fingal Road are undersupplied with neighbourhood playgrounds.
-Generally the quality of playgrounds is good, excluding Chinderah and West Kingscliff. - The area is well supplied with district playgrounds. - Youth recreation facilities include sports fields, shared paths, a multi-court, skate elements, however there is no skate park.
-Young people also have access to beaches and waterways for nature based recreation. - There is outdoor excercise equipment in Jack Bayliss Park. - · There are two off leash areas (beach locations). - This area is forecast to undergo significant growth and population increases, predominantly within the West Kingscliff Urban Release Area, including West Kingscliff, Turnock St and North Kingscliff precincts.
-Additional open spaces and recreation facilities will be provided for this release in line with the relevant planning documents.
+The established residential areas of Kingscliff, Chinderah and Fingal have minimal street tree planting in some locations. - West Kingscliff and north-west of Cudgen Foreshore Reserve are undersupplied with neighbourhood playgrounds.
+Generally the quality of playgrounds is good, excluding Chinderah and West Kingscliff. - The area is well supplied with district playgrounds. - Youth recreation facilities include sports fields, shared paths, multi-court, skate elements, however there is no skate park.
+Young people have the ability to access waterways for nature based recreation. - There are two off leash areas (beach locations)